MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-submit-job-intellij-tool-plugin.md

       ![Artifact info in the dialog box](./media/spark-submit-job-intellij-tool-plugin/default-artifact.png)

-## Submit application to SQL Server Big Data Cluster
+## Submit application to SQL Server big data cluster
-After link a SQL Server Big Data Cluster, you can submit application to it.
+After link a SQL Server big data cluster, you can submit application to it.

 1. Set up the configuration in **Run/Debug Configurations** window, click +->**Apache Spark on SQL Server**, select tab **Remotely Run in Cluster**, set the parameters as following, then click OK.